jjagielka/svelte-pivottable/README.md

     import { PivotTableUI } from "svelte-pivottable/PivotTableUI";

     const options = {
-        // see documenation for supporte options
+        // see documenation for supported options
         };

     // see documentation for supported input formats